Approximate Distance Sensitivity Oracles in Subquadratic Space

-If desired, the $i$-partial $\ell$-expath computed by this procedure may be reconstructed by storing the parent of the relaxed vertex whenever \texttt{DecreaseKey} is called.
+If desired, the computed $i$-partial $\ell$-expath can be reconstructed by storing the parent of the relaxed vertex whenever \texttt{DecreaseKey} is called.
 Additionally, we can label the start and endpoints of the $\ell$-decomposable paths as well as the shortest paths within them, by inserting labels for the first vertex after $s^*$ and when an edge transitions from one layer to the next.